gaoak/FSILBM3D/README.md

 Create data folders in the work directory by running bash script (cleanfiles.sh)
 ```
-for folder in DatTemp DatBodyIB DatInfo DatOthe DatBody DatFlow
+for folder in DatTemp DatBodyIB DatBodySpan DatInfo DatOthe DatBody DatFlow
 do
   echo $folder
   if [[ -d $folder ]]; then